 The employee's immediate supervisor should provide the new employee with a review of the employee's responsibilities and duties.
-The school business manager will explain payroll procedures, employee benefit programs and accompanying forms to the employee.
-Regular employees ineligible for the school district's group health plan will be given information regarding where they can obtain health care or health care insurance.
+Each new employee will be required to attend a New Employee Orientation.
+Administration Office staff will present information regarding our time clock and leave systems, technology information, staff resources, payroll procedures, and employee benefit programs.
+Regular employees who are ineligible for the school district's group health plan will be given information regarding where they can obtain health care or health care insurance.

-Staffing patterns and schedule (QPPS 10.18)
+Staffing patterns and schedule

 The preschool program is in compliance with staff regulations and certification requirements.
 Our program follows requirements for staffing for Iowa's Quality Preschool Program Standards of maintaining an adult/child ratio of at least 1:10 at all times.
-The program administrator will maintain lists of current substitutes for both the preschool teacher and the preschool teaching assistant in case of absence.
+The program administrator will maintain lists of current substitutes for both the preschool teacher and preschool teaching assistant in case of absence.